aabiddanda/aabiddanda.github.io/source/_posts/2015-18-12-quick-stats.markdown

 Since I do computational research, I spend a great deal of my day at the command-line.
 It tends to be slightly annoying when I have to go into R or python and read in a file just to get a summary of a single column of data to make sure that something is not off in my data.
 I like to err on the cautious side and check the data that I am working with fairly frequently.

-I wrote two versions of a function to get summary statistics (really simple ones), one using R and one using [mawk]("http://invisible-island.net/mawk/").
+I wrote two versions of a function to get summary statistics on a particular column of data (really simple ones), one using R and one using [mawk]("http://invisible-island.net/mawk/").
 [Mawk]("http://invisible-island.net/mawk/") is a variant on the ever-popular awk command-line utility that has been optimized for a subset of awk commands and is noticeably faster in most cases.

 Using R: